SublimeLinter/SublimeLinter-eslint/README.md

 You can configure `eslint` options in the way you would from the command line, with `.eslintrc` files.
 For more information, see the [eslint docs](https://github.com/nzakas/eslint/wiki).

+SublimeLinter-eslint has its own special settings for controlling things such as whether to use a local or global linter, regardless of the presence of `package.json`.
+Check out settings in `SublimeLinter-eslint.sublime-settings`.

 ## FAQ and Troubleshooting

 ##### What is my first step to find out what trouble I have?